evgenyneu/evgenii.com/app/_posts/blog/2014-02-12-podcast-digest-mobile-internet-marketing-traffic-jam-27.md

 ## Email marketing

-You email sender name is the largest text in the inbox.
+Your email sender name is the largest text in the inbox.
 Take advantage of it.

 Email subject line may get truncated on small screens.
 Therefore first 5 or 6 words are most important.